hvfrancesco/ofxTLButtons/README.md

-an addon to ofxTimeline to add a track with UI widgets meant to send OSC messages
+an addon to ofxTimeline to add a track with UI widgets meant to manually send no-time-based OSC messages